ripple/opensource.ripple.com/docs/xls-81d-permissioned-dexes/reference.md

 # Permissioned DEXes Reference

-The Permissioned DEXes amendment does not create any totally-new data types, but it modifies several transactions, ledger entries, and API methods.
+The Permissioned DEXes amendment does not create any new data types, but it modifies several transactions, ledger entries, and API methods.

 - **Transactions:**
     - [OfferCreate](#offercreate-transaction-changes) - Add `DomainID` field that specifies a domain.